 I got the page to generate, but I wasn't sure how to get the data dynamically.
 I'm not an 11ty expert, but the whole point is to have a data ahead of time.
 I don't have that.
 This article cleverly uses a async filter to fetch the data.
 So pretty much the same thing as the iOS app, I take the search param, validate, parse, and fetch the data.
 Using that data, I can display the poster images and names of the selected movies or shows.

-Screenshot of a website showing the poster image of Star Wars: Andor and a partial poster of Rogue One: A Star Wars StoryI was moving fast, I'll make this page look better later.
-I promise.
+Screenshot of a website showing the poster image of Star Wars: Andor and a partial poster of Rogue One: A Star Wars Story

 Awesome!
 Safari will also show that button to open it in the app.
 That's pretty cool.
 But, when you share a link in messages, you just get a boring link.
 It needs some pizazz.

-Generating Og:image
+Generating og:image

 iMessage uses the meta og:image to add an image to a link.
 So since these pages are dynamic, I need to also dynamically generate the og:image as well.